file-format/Docs/en/database/mdf.md

    * 3: The page is 81–95% full
    * 4: The page is 96–100% full

+## How to open MDF file?

+Some of the applications that can open MDF files are as follow.

+ * Microsoft SQL Server 2019
+ * Microsoft Visual Studio 2019

 ## References

  * [Database Files and Filegroups](https://docs.microsoft.com/en-us/sql/relational-databases/databases/database-files-and-filegroups?view=sql-server-ver15)